 Shunning is forever.
 You will be treated as if you are literally dead (subject to rare exceptions).
 If you're a baptized JW and want to leave the organization for any reason, your JW relatives are required to shun you forever or be shunned themselves.
 JW's inside and outside the organization grieve the loss of loved ones.
 Some haven't seen or heard from their relatives in decades.
 The practice of disfellowshipping and shunning began in 1952

 It's important to underline that even though you have no intentions of ever leaving Jehovah's organization, you can't control what your parents, children, or other family members might do.
 They might leave and you might stay.
-Either way, the Watchtower says it's 'God's command' that you shun everyone who leaves the organization.
+Either way, the organization says it's 'God's command' that you shun everyone who leaves the organization.

 Millions have left and are leaving.
 Even though JW's don't believe in good luck or bad luck, the mathematical odds are good that some or all of your family will leave.
 It might be this year, next year, ten years from now or thirty years from now.
 If someone dear to you leaves anytime in the future you must shun them.
 Are you prepared to do that?

 In the real world, genuine friendships develop over time.
 If you're floored by how much the Jehovah's Witnesses love you as a stranger, remember that the love is fake.
 They have an agenda.
 They want you to join their religion.

 If you get baptized their job is done.
 The love bombing stops.
 They've proved to Jehovah they are somewhat more worthy of eternal life because they brought you into the safety of the Watchtower religion before armageddon.
 They also get love and recognition from fellow Jehovah's Witnesses for bringing you 'into the truth'.